Video shows vehicle crashing near presidential motorcade

-OPELIKA, AL — An out-of-control vehicle crashed Friday into a freeway divider just a few yards from the presidential motorcade in Opelika, Alabama.
+OPELIKA, Ala. — An out-of-control vehicle crashed Friday into a freeway divider just a few yards from the presidential motorcade in Opelika, Alabama.

 The video was captured by a bystander standing along Interstate 85 waiting for the motorcade.